Hedzer/Parcello/README.md

 ### Incomplete
 ##### auto source externalizing
-Controlled by `profile.source.externalize = true/false`.
+Controlled by `profile.source.auto-externalize = true/false`.
 This setting injects the following into the source.
 It has not yet been safely implemented.
 ```js
 import exports from '/Parcello/exports';
 exports(module).as('/Path/of/source');